 Law Professions Days Draw Students

-Students visited stalls reading pamphlets handed out by the law firms while listening to briefings.
-Some used the opportunity to apply for jobs.
+They visited their stalls, collected pamphlets handed out by the law firms, listened to briefings and used the opportunity to apply for jobs.

 Fourth-year law student Mr Ethan Thorne who attended the 2018 event, changed tack this year and prioritised seriously seeking vac work over freebies.

 ‘After regretting attending Law Professions Day for the free stuff that firms gave out last year, I decided to change tack this year.
 I invested a lot of time in preparing my CV which I made copies of and carried along with my academic record.
 I also attended a legal workshop hosted by Aspen Pharmacare for practical experience and used all the knowledge to showcase that I am a top candidate,’ said Thorne.